How to Get Help for Teenage Depression

 • Persistent sadness or a depressed state of mind

-• Losing interest in activities they formerly found enjoyable
+• Losing interest in activities once enjoyed

-• Changes in sleeping patterns
+• Changes in sleep patterns (insomnia or excessive sleeping)

-• Reduced communication with family and friends
+• Avoidance of family and friends

-• Experience numbness or lack of emotion
+• Emotional numbness or detachment

 Causes of Teen Depression